chartjs/chartjs-plugin-annotation/README.md

                 // context: {chart, element}
             },

+            // Array of annotation configuration objects
-            // Object with the annotation configuration objects, one for each key
+            // or Object with the annotation configuration objects, one for each key
             // See below for detailed descriptions of the annotation options
-            annotations: {
+            annotations: [{
-                myLine: {
                     drawTime: 'afterDraw', // overrides annotation.drawTime if set
                     type: 'line',
                     mode: 'horizontal',